 Ulsan 4 Combined Cycle Power Plant, Ulsan Metropolitan City, South Korea

 Neither speed nor safety was compromised in the development of this fast-track project.
 Swift government approvals and a two-phase construction plan helped this plant deliver desperately needed power ahead of schedule.

-For more details about these projects, click the links above or see the September issue of POWER at www.powermag.com.
+For more details about these projects see the September issue of POWER at www.powermag.com.

 For more than 130 years POWER magazine has been considered the definitive information source for the power generation market.
 Through the print magazine, website (www.powermag.com), social media, as well as the weekly POWERnews enewsletter and topic-specific enewsletters, industry professionals learn about best practices, safety issues, improved productivity, and the latest business, legal, and regulatory news.

 SOURCE POWER Magazine